What is a logbook loan?

 Key takeaways

-With logbook loans (sometimes called V5 loans), you can generally loan between £500 and £50,000
+With logbook loans (sometimes called V5 loans), you can generally borrow between £500 and £50,000.

-Many logbook lenders don’t perform credit checks, so bad credit scores don't rule you out for being accepted
+Many logbook lenders don’t perform credit checks, so bad credit scores don't rule you out for being accepted.

 What is a logbook loan?